cdapio/cdap/cdap-docs/developers-manual/source/metadata/discovery-lineage.rst

 and managed.
 This helps in discovering CDAP components.

 For example, you can tag a dataset as *experimental* or an application as *production*.
-These entities can then be discovered by using the annotated metadata in **search queries**.
+These entities can then be discovered by using **search queries** with the annotated metadata.

 Using search, you can discover entities: